CHAPTER B:

 Information Management Working Group

-Each IMWG faces context-specific challenges and must develop its own Terms of Reference in collaboration with all its members.
-IMWGs normally focus on data standards, inter-cluster information products and services, the coordination of information for assessments and analysis, and the development and/or dissemination of CODs, indicators, web platforms and information-sharing protocols.
-Working group membership is defined at the country level and is largely made up of IM officers from clusters/sectors and other areas of programming.
+Working group membership is defined at the country level and largely comprises IM officers from clusters/sectors and other areas of programming.
 Membership can also be encouraged among IASC members with operations in country.
-Government representatives and domestic civil-society groups, such as national NGOs, can be encouraged to participate, depending on the agreed Terms of Reference.
+Government representatives and civil-society groups, such as national NGOs, can be encouraged to participate, depending on the agreed Terms of Reference.

 Resources